 The founder of the natural method, Georges Hebert, believed that a person should receive a daily dose of exercise equivalent to the activity in the natural environment.
 Since the time for training is limited, it is important to use it effectively.
 Hebert called his teachings about the effective physical education “Methode Naturelle.”
 The methodology aims to develop maximum physical potential in an individuum through natural and useful movements, as well as improve his health and stress tolerance.

 The natural method uses movements that are natural to the human body.
 The human body was designed for such movements by nature, as opposed to artificial, stylized gymnastics or sports exercises.
 Initially, the name of the method was used to underline the method’s innovation and distance it from other physical education systems that were common back then, such as Swedish gymnastics.

-The essence of the natural method is not exercises or techniques, but the methodology of the training session.
 The natural method is equally suitable for children and adults, women and men, experienced athletes and beginners.
 It fits nature, urban settings, or fitness parcours.